godrockz/fs-mobile/README.md

 * publishing the app: http://ionicframework.com/docs/guide/publishing.html

 * a 'released' apk must be signed even though it is only used for testing purposes! (http://developer.android.com/tools/publishing/app-signing.html)

+# jsonizer
+run grunt  jsonizer:defaults to fetch data for offline usage from api